-In all cases, investigations that result in a finding of "More Likely Than Not" that a violation of the Policy on the Prevention of Sexual Harassment or the Student Conduct Code occurred will lead to the initiation of disciplinary procedures against the accused individual.
+In all cases, investigations that result in a finding of "More Likely Than Not" that a violation occurred will lead to the initiation of disciplinary procedures against the accused individual.
 College sanctions for employees include: required participation in training, counseling, and/or intervention; verbal or written apology; change in job duties including in supervisory responsibilities, change in work schedule and/or location, reduction of regular and/or overtime hours, reduction in pay, transfer, or demotion, with all related changes including but not limited to changes in parking options; leave without pay; suspension; termination; barring from campus, may be imposed upon those determined to have violated this policy.
 For students: sexual assault, domestic violence, dating violence, and stalking are violations of the Student Conduct Code.
 Sexual assault, domestic violence, dating violence, and stalking are criminal acts which also may subject the perpetrator to criminal and civil penalties under Federal and State law.